 If you're interested in going this route, we recommend working with a brokerage offering competitive commission rates.

-It’s best to weigh the pros and cons of working with Opendoor against your priorities list to make sure the iBuyer meets your selling requirements.
-Shopping around to compare Opendoor competitors or using a free platform like Clever Offers to do a lot of that leg work for you can give you the assurance that you're making the right choice for selling your home.
+Comparing a few Opendoor alternatives or using a free platform like Clever Offers to do the leg work for you can give you the assurance that you're making the right choice for selling your home.

 FAQ about Opendoor competitors